hichamlehouedj/sempel-graphql-api/README.md

 # 🚀 Welcome to GraphQL Api Special for Delivery Hash system developed by IT Hash team

-This project has been created using **webpack-cli**, you can now run
+This project has been created using **IT Hash team**, you can now run

 ```
 npm start